-This scenario is as follows in Figure 4.1-10, referring to a type of “5G EDGe-Dependent AR (EDGAR) UE” in TR26.998 [2], with the main characteristic that the binaural rendering process is shared between the Cloud/Edge and the Lightweight device/AR Glasses.
-The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device/AR Glasses connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
-Lightweight device/AR Glasses send Pose Information to Cloud/Edge if needed, and the Cloud/Edge and Lightweight device/AR Glasses provide the capabilities of decoding and rendering together.
+This scenario is as follows in Figure 4.1-10, referring to a type of “5G EDGe-Dependent AR (EDGAR) UE” in TR26.998 [4], with the main characteristic that the binaural rendering process is shared between the Cloud/Edge and the End Device (e.g. type 1 or 2).
+The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and End Device connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
+End Device sends Pose Information to Cloud/Edge if needed, and the Cloud/Edge and End Device provide the capabilities of decoding and rendering together.
 The 5G UE just acts as a relay device.
 More specifically, immersive audio decoding, pre-rendering, and re-encoding is performed in Cloud/Edge.
 The re-encoding may be using an intermediate ISAR format supporting head-tracked binaural post-rendering.
-The Lightweight device/AR glasses feature a decoder, post-renderer and a pose estimator.
-Motion to sound latency can at least be partially compensated, since the Lightweight device/AR glasses can provide pose correction and head-tracked binaural rendering (ISAR Decoder&Post-Renderer).
+The End Device features a decoder, post-renderer and a pose estimator.
+Motion to sound latency can at least be partially compensated, since the End Device can provide pose correction and head-tracked binaural rendering (ISAR Decoder&Post-Renderer).

 Figure